 The minimum passing grade required for a surgical technology (SUR) course is a C + (75 percent).
 Any grade below a C+ (75 percent) is a failing grade.
-In addition, the minimum passing grade required for Anatomy and Physiology I and II, Anatomy and Physiology Laboratory I and II, and Microbiology is a C+ (75 percent).

 A student failing either the didactic, clinical, or laboratory component of a surgical technology (SUR) course will fail the entire course.
 Failure of a SUR course is defined as any grade below the minimum progression requirement of C+.